julianpoy/recipesage-docs/docs/tutorials/settings/settings.md

 ## Font Size

 The font size setting allows you to change the app's global font size.
 By default, the app will detect your browser's font size preference and adjust accordingly.
 You can override the font size that RecipeSage uses via this menu.

+## Cook Mode Font Size

+This setting controls the font size used only while [📖 cook mode](../recipes/recipe-details.md#cook-mode) is active.
+It's separate from the global font size so you can make recipes easier to read from a distance while cooking without changing the rest of the app.
+It defaults to a larger size than the app default.

 ## Start Page